<HOME

 • The Owon OW16A and OW18A are fine "3 5/6 digit" handheld multimeters (display reads up to 5999 instead of 1999, which is "3 1/2 digits"), one of which I keep within arm's reach at all times.
 They have auto ranging, true-RMS, capacitance and frequency measurement, thermocouple temperature readout, backlighted display etc, even non-contact mains voltage sensing as a bonus!

-• The UNI-T UT320D is a simple two-channel thermometer for K-type or J-type thermocouples, with a range of −50°C to +1300°C. I initially got it for calibration of my electric smoker (I did not have the Owon yet).
+• The UNI-T UT320D is a simple two-channel thermometer for K-type or J-type thermocouples, with a range of −50°C to +1300°C. I initially got it for calibration of my electric smoker (I did not have the Owon multimeters yet).

-• There's also an ultra cheap "Aliexpress grade" component tester, an LCR-T4 or a Mega328 or some such (it calls itself "MTester" upon powering up).
+• I have an ultra cheap "Aliexpress grade" component tester, an LCR-T4 or a Mega328 or some such (it calls itself "MTester" upon powering up).
 It's not bad for what it is—an MCU, an LCD, and very little else—the firmware source code might be interesting to peruse, though...
 (Wait, have these originally been born out of an open source project?)
-It's easily good enough to check the color and polarity of an LED (or a dual LED) and its voltage drop (though the breakdown voltage of Zeners will not be perfectly accurate, as they're meant to be biased with a specified current—a random 4.3 V Zener tested as 3.86 V—and a 5.1 V Zener was identified as an ordinary diode, so the maximum test voltage is somewhere between those), whether a BJT or MOSFET is working or not, or to identify the pins on a mystery transistor.
+It's easily good enough to check the color, polarity and voltage drop of a single or dual LED, and whether a BJT or MOSFET is working or not, or to identify the pins on a mystery transistor.
+The breakdown voltage of Zeners will not be perfectly accurate, as they're meant to be biased with a specified current—a random 4.3 V Zener tested as 3.86 V—and a 5.1 V Zener was identified as an ordinary diode, so the maximum test voltage is somewhere between those, despite the device being powered by a 9V battery (probably regulated to 5V, I'd guess, and test voltages might max out at a diode drop below that).
+Resistors and capacitors are measured just fine, and inductors are black magic in any case...

 Scales — Not so much electronic test equipment, but I have a couple of them in my lab

 • Mettler Toledo PM100 (110 g / 1 mg), part of a Mettler Toledo LP16 infrared dryer / moisture analysis system.
 Both the scale and the dryer seem to have serial data interfaces, which I have not tested.
-In fact, I haven't even tested the whole dryer thing yet—I bought this thing at an online auction just for the scale, which is true lab grade and worth way more than I paid for the whole system.
+In fact, I haven't even tested the whole dryer thing yet—I bought this thing at an online auction just for the scale, which is true lab grade and worth way more than I paid for the whole.

-• Tomopol P800 (800/0.1 g), P600 (600/0.1 g) and P60 (60/0.01 g): Very cheap eBay scales, and quite good for their price, as long as using relatively fresh batteries.
+• Tomopol P800 (800/0.1 g), P600 (600/0.1 g) and P60 (60/0.01 g): Very cheap eBay scales, and quite good for their price, as long as their batteries are relatively fresh.

 • OBH Nordica 9860 kitchen scale (5 kg / 1 g) for heavier stuff